Features

 Record your rehearsal with the orchestra.

 The app can display different windows with different scores simultaneously, on the same or on different monitors.
-For example: your laptop of desktop shows the conductor score, and your tablet on your music stand shows your instrument part.
+For example: your laptop of desktop monitor shows the conductor score, and your tablet on your music stand shows your instrument part.
 That way, the laptop/desktop screen shows you the visual cues that, in real life, would come from the conductor.

 All the classic features